 “Obviously, we're very pleased with the decision to dismiss the charges and as a respected firefighter, paramedic and EMT and air traffic controller, Paul looks forward to moving on with his life,” Frey said.

-Channel 9 reporter Mark Becker asked Frey if Dandon will try to get his job back.
+After the charges were dropped, Channel 9 reporter Mark Becker asked Frey if Dandan wanted to try to get his job back.

 “Well, this is the first step in the process,” Frey said.
 “I mean, obviously, this case just ended.
 That remains to be seen.”